Archaeology in Action: The Palmetto Street Site

 courtesy of the Library of Congress.

 From the 1850s-1870s, the east side of the block along St. Emanuel Street was owned by Andrew Green, a cooper.
 The cooperage buildings were later repurposed as “shanty” housing, as shown on the 1891 Sanborn Map.
-Our excavations were primarily in this area, which included a large brickworks complex consisting of eight house pier supports, a three brick-wide dripline drain, a brick sidewalk, and a circular cistern base.
+Just north of there, we excavated a large brickworks complex (shown below) consisting of eight house pier supports, a three brick-wide dripline drain, a brick sidewalk, and a circular cistern base.
 Many children’s toys were recovered from this area, including marbles and porcelain dolls.

 Palmetto excavation zones